fortitudoinc/fortitudoinc-infra/README.md

 ## Overview

-The software stack consists of three docker containers: an nginx TLS proxy (with TLS certificates managed by letsencypt), a tomcat server with OpenMRS reference application installed, and a MySLQ 5.6 database backend.
+The software stack consists of three docker containers: an nginx TLS proxy (with TLS certificates managed by letsencypt), a tomcat server with OpenMRS reference application installed, and a MySQL 5.6 database backend.

 ![software stack](stack.png)